-Services to Enrollees Under 21 Years of Age
+Services to Enrollees Under 21 Years

-Molina maintains systematic and robust monitoring mechanisms to ensure all preventive services necessary for Enrollees under 21 years of age are timely according to required preventive health guidelines.
+Molina maintains systematic and robust monitoring mechanisms to ensure all preventive services necessary for Enrollees under 21 years are timely according to identified preventive health guidelines.
 All Enrollees under 21 years of age should receive screening examinations including appropriate childhood immunizations at intervals as specified by the by the preventive health guidelines located on the Molina Provider website at MolinaMarketplace.com and referenced in the Benefits and Covered Services section of this Provider Manual.